Welcome to the 2019-2020 School Year!

 Dear Dedicated Oak Park Students, Parents and/or Guardians,

-This is going to be another exciting year as teachers continue their professional development within the Crawford Cluster.
-They will utilize effective ways to incorporate technology and learn about the district’s priority standards; integrating them into daily instruction.
-Students will continue to receive high quality reading and mathematical instruction that is aligned to the Common Core Standards.
-Our awesome learners will also continue to grow as scholars and musicians with teachers having high expectations and an appreciation for the performing arts.
-The 2016-2017 SBAC results will be shared with the public and schools at the beginning of next month.
-I am confident that Oak Park will continue to shine as a higher performing school and that our students will thrive in our classrooms.
+This is going to be another great year as teachers continue their professional development with the English Learner Language Acquisition Program, 3-5th Grade Science Initiatives, Special Education Co-Teaching/Planning Models, and English Language Development integration.
+We will continue to utilize effective ways to incorporate technology, as we learn to implement the district’s priority standards; integrating them into daily instruction.
+We will also look at learning outcomes through the lens the proficiency scales.
+Students will continue receiving high quality reading and mathematical instruction that is aligned to the Common Core Standards.
+Our awesome learners will continue to grow as scholars and musicians with teachers having high expectations and an appreciation for the performing arts.
+The 2018-2019 SBAC results have already been shared with the public and I am confident that Oak Park will continue to shine as a higher performing school and that our students will thrive in our classrooms.
 The Du Four’s Tenets listed below are research based.
 These reflective questions will continue to drive our work.
 Teachers will ask themselves:

 Again, welcome to our new students, families, and teachers.
 I hope this letter finds you in a peaceful place as we begin what is sure to be another successful year of teaching and learning!
-Please feel to contact me, my admin assistant Ms. Brittany, or my office staff members Mrs. Raquel or Ms. Wendy if you have any questions or concerns.
-We are here to serve you!
+Please feel to contact me, our Vice Principal, Ms. Curtis; my Secretary, Ms. Brittany; or my office staff members Mrs. Raquel and Ms. Wendy if you have any questions or concerns.
+We are all here to serve you!
 Have a wonderful day!
 Go O-A-K P-A-R-K!
 J

 Reashon L. Villery, Ed.D.